 However, upon investigation, it was determined that the management of the construction site was in violation of several different safety codes.
 Officials identified that the operators of the boom failed to obtain permits for certain equipment on site, and failed to properly maintain the construction elevator, or hoist.

 A construction site is dangerous enough without management cutting corners.
 If you’ve been injured on a construction site (or in any other workplace) you shouldn’t be afraid to hold a negligent employer accountable for your injuries.
-As work injury lawyers in New Jersey like our friends at Rispoli & Borneo, P.C. can explain, you could be owed financial compensation for your injuries.
+As work injury lawyers like our friends at Rispoli & Borneo, P.C. can explain, you could be owed financial compensation for your injuries.